Skip to main content

 The Core Components of an ADA Compliant Notice

 To ensure your decision is fully informed, the notice you receive must articulate several key pieces of information.
-The document is designed to leave no room for ambiguity regarding data.
+The document is designed to leave no room for ambiguity regarding your personal health data.
 It is a blueprint of the program’s data practices, provided to you for review before any information is exchanged.

 • What Information Is Collected ∞ The notice will specify the precise data points being gathered.
 This could range from biometric measurements like blood pressure and cholesterol levels to responses on a health risk assessment (HRA).